-This report will be most valuable for those looking to develop, invest in, or operate grid-scale batteries in the NEM
+If you are looking to develop, invest in, or operate grid-scale batteries

 - Scenario analysis that examines how the storage duration of a battery, ranging from one hour to four hours, impacts merchant revenue under both South Australian and Victorian market conditions.

-- Helpful tips on how to build a robust business case for batteries.
+- Helpful tips throughout the report on how to build a robust business case for batteries.

 - All chart data provided in a separate excel file for easy further analysis.